Rizwan Manji: Early life

 Manji was born in Toronto, Ontario, to Indian parents who emigrated from Tanzania.
 His family is Ismaili-Muslim of Gujarati Indian descent, and he has said that his religion is very important to him.
 When Manji was in grade one, he and his family moved to Calgary, Alberta, where he was raised.
 He graduated from Crescent Heights High School.

 Manji's parents wanted him to go to university to earn a degree, but he wanted to be an actor.
 He attended the University of Alberta, where his sister Rishma was enrolled.
 The only class he enjoyed there was drama.
-In 1992 Manji enrolled at the American Musical and Dramatic Academy in New York City.
+In 1992, Manji enrolled at the American Musical and Dramatic Academy in New York City.

 Career

 During the early years of Manji's career, he played small parts in various films and television shows, with recurring roles in Privileged, Better Off Ted and 24.

 From 2010 to 2011, Manji played Rajiv Gidwani on the NBC comedy Outsourced.
 He initially auditioned for the role of Gupta; Parvesh Cheena got the part, but the producers cast Manji as the scheming assistant manager Rajiv.

 Manji played Ray Butani on the CBC comedy Schitt's Creek from 2015 to 2020, for which he was nominated for a Canadian Screen Award.

-He also appeared in seasons 2-5 of The Magicians, a fantasy television series on SyFy.
+He also appeared in seasons 2–5 of The Magicians, a fantasy television series on SyFy.

 In 2019, he starred in the NBC comedy Perfect Harmony as Reverend Jax, a missionary who runs a church.
 The show, which starred Bradley Whitford, was cancelled after one season.

-Manji has also appeared in a GEICO commercial as a customer in the checkout aisle who wins the "auction," and in commercials for Kmart, LendingTree, National Car Rental, and The UPS Store.
+Manji has also appeared in a GEICO commercial as a customer in the checkout aisle who wins the "auction," and in commercials for Kmart, LendingTree, National Car Rental, The UPS Store, and Beyond Meat.

 Manji co-hosts a podcast titled The Brighter Side of News.